Customize Consent Preferences

 The power interest grid groups stakeholders into four categories.

-1. High power, high interest (manage closely): These are the most important stakeholders of your project and you want to keep them most interested in your project.
-You need to keep them at the top of the priority in the list of stakeholders.
+1. High power, high interest (manage closely): These are the most important stakeholders of your project, and you want to keep them most interested in your project.
+You need to keep them at the top of the priority list of stakeholders.

 Priority: High